Articles

 Counting the People

-Population census-taking in the Malay Peninsula began during British administration, with censuses being conducted in the same years as in the UK and according to similar methods.
-Geographical coverage of Malayan censuses is linked with the historical backgrounds of its different territories.
 The first sequence of censuses in the Straits Settlements began in the mid-19th century and continued in 1901 and 1911.
 The first census for the Federated Malay States was held in 1891, and repeated in 1901 and 1911.
 The first census covering the Unfederated Malay States was in 1911.
-In 1921, the first unified census on a Pan- Malayan basis was conducted, involving the Straits Settlements, the Federated Malay States and the Unfederated Malay States.
-Thereafter Malayan censuses were held decennially, except that the planned 1941 census was postponed due to the Japanese Occupation and held later in 1947.
+In 1921, the first unified census on a Pan-Malayan basis was conducted, involving the Straits Settlements, the Federated Malay States, and the Unfederated Malay States.
+Thereafter, Malayan censuses were held decennially, except that the planned 1941 census was postponed by the Japanese Occupation (1941–1945) and held in 1947.

 Population Growth and Ethnic Composition